jrjones/blog.jrj.org/_posts/2005-02-25-ok-i-have-to-say-it-tilt-is-awful.md

 ---
 layout: post
-title: OK, I have to say it: Tilt is awful.
+title: "OK, I have to say it: Tilt is awful."
 date: 2005-02-25 17:23
 author: jrj
 comments: true